cminyard/gensio/README.rst

 ratelimit
     Limit the data throughput for a gensio stack.

+chardelay
+    Delay sending characters until a certain number have been received or a certain amount of time has passed.
+Used to avoid sending a bunch of small packets on an interface.

 cm108gpio
     Allow a GPIO on a CMedia CM108 or equivalent sound device to be controlled.
 Used with afskmdm for keying a transmitter.